Ewelina Głowacz

 When nothing needs to be added or removed.

-That is when I step back.
+That is when I stop.

 Find the piece that speaks to you